Skip to content

 Transmission of Hepatitis A

-• HAV is transmitted primarily by the faecal-oral route; that is when an uninfected person ingests or contacts the food, water or objects that has been contaminated with the faeces of an infected person.
+• HAV is transmitted primarily by the faecal-oral route; that is through ingestion and contact of food, water or objects that has been contaminated with the virus.

-• The virus can also be transmitted through close personal contact with an infectious person, including sexual contact and not limited to anal-oral contact.
+• HAV can also be transmitted through close personal contact or sexual contact (not limited to anal-oral contact) with an infectious person.

 Diagnosis of Hepatitis A